jimorc/WSL-Guide/0450-Uninstalling-a-Distro.md

 *Settings->Apps & features*, then locate the distro in the list, select it, and then click on the *Uninstall* button.

-## Uninstall a Distro Installed with WSL-DistroLauncher
+## Uninstall a Distro Installed with wsldl
 The following instructions are for uninstalling Arch Linux.
-For any other distro that was installed using WSL-DistroLauncher, make changes as appropriate.
+For any other distro that was installed using wsldl, make changes as appropriate.

 1. Start cmd.exe or Powershell.